yoichimichael/polling-demo/README.md

 2. add routes
     - √ 'get' to comments, index
     - 'post' to comments, create
-3. flesh out model
-4. add controller
+3. add create function in comments controller

 #### client
-1. add data from API to DOM at DOMContentLoaded event
+1. √ add data from API to DOM at DOMContentLoaded event
+2. add post fetch for new comments
+3. add setInterval method to fetch new comments without page refresh